 This a cappella program features some of Hildegard of Bingen’s most ecstatic chants, including O Jerusalem and O Viridissima Virga, reflecting her most important sources of inspiration: Mother Church, Saints, The Virgin Mary, and The Divine Feminine, as represented by Love and Wisdom.
 These chants are interwoven with new works by acclaimed composers Caroline Shaw, the youngest ever winner of the Pulitzer Prize for Music, Caleb Burhans, “New York’s mohawked Mozart” (Time Out New York), Joel Phillip Friedman, Daniel Thomas Davis, and Jacqueline Horner-Kwiatek.
 The new works are based on, or influenced by, Hildegard’s philosophic writings, her music, and her visions, and each composer presents their own unique and personal interpretation.
 The resulting program is an exciting a tour de force for both singers and composers.

-The Living Word: Works by Hildegard of Bingen, Julianna Barwick, Ben Frost and Angélica Negrón
+Words of Love and Wisdom: Works by Hildegard of Bingen, Julianna Barwick, Ben Frost and Angélica Negrón

 In this program of music for voices and electronics, which premiered at SPCO’s Liquid Music series, chants by 12th century mystic Hildegard of Bingen are interwoven with newly commissioned pieces by visionary composer-producers Ben Frost, Angelica Negron and Julianna Barwick.